Applications for ST3 and ST4 Posts

 The recruitment round will include posts for England, Northern Ireland, Scotland and Wales at ST1 and ST2 level.

 We hope you find the information on this page helpful.
-If after reading this information you have any further queries please contact the Recruitment and Careers team (email@example.com).
+If after reading this information you have any further queries please contact the Recruitment and Careers Team.
 For regular updates on the process you can also follow us on Twitter at @paedjobs.

-The following information is for the previous 2014 round, the website will be updated shortly with information for the 2015 round for applicants wishing to apply for ST3 or ST4 posts.
+The following information is for the 2015 round for applicants wishing to apply for ST3 or ST4 posts.

 - Competition ratios